wilcoxen-courses/e190-market/README.md

   prs = prd - tax
 ````
 The exercise focuses on analyzing the impact of a policy that raises the
-tax from its baseline, or BAU, value of 0 to $5.
+tax from its base case value of 0 to a proposed policy case value of $5.

 ### Input Data